 You can use the workspace’s search and filtering capabilities to help find the schema easier.
 See the guide on exploring XDM resources for more information.

 Once you select a schema, the Schema Editor appears with the schema’s structure shown in the canvas.
-You can now add field groups to the schema, edit field display names, or edit existing custom field groups if the schema employs any.
+You can now add field groups to the schema (or add individual fields from those groups), edit field display names, or edit existing custom field groups if the schema employs any.